kaplanz/rugby/docs/ARCH.md

 The most common way to cause a bus conflict is with a DMA.
 While a DMA is occurring, it has priority access to the OAM and the target address bus.
-In the event that the CPU performs a memory access that would use the same bus as the DMA's target, the CPU will always "lose" the access to the DMA [^dma].
-The result is that the CPU will read the same value that happens to be copied in the corresponding DMA cycle.
+In the event that the CPU performs a memory access that would use the same bus as the DMA's target, the CPU will always "lose" the access to the DMA.[^dma] The result is that the CPU will read the same value that happens to be copied in the corresponding DMA cycle.
 A consequence of this is that even CPU instruction fetches can fail in this way, causing execution on the DMA's data.